 Thousands of solutions can help you with investing and wealth management, but only Tableau is quick, affordable and ready to be deployed across your entire organization.
 Financial companies are using Tableau today to accomplish hundreds of tasks, including:

-- Understand trading dynamics of equities, bonds and funds.
+- Deep securities analysis of equities, bonds and funds.

 - Audit order execution, market spreads, costs and trading behavior.